gjbunyea/www/_pages/about.md

 permalink: /about/
 ---
 ## Future
-I'm currently seeking roles where I can investigate, design and create solutions to learning problems.
+I'm currently seeking a role where I can investigate, design and create solutions to learning problems.
 I'm passionate about art, computer science, work-force development, and Social-Emotional education, but open to all great education challenges.
 Please contact me if you have an opportunity available!

 ## Present
 I have recently graduated from [Carnegie Mellon University](https://cmu.edu)'s Masters in Education Technology and Applied Learning Science [(**METALS**)](https://metals.hcii.cmu.edu).
 Through METALS, I have learned how to use academic and user-centered research, learning science principles, and novel technologies to create curricula, intelligent tutors, and ed-tech products.